openHPI/xikolo-android/SIGNING.md

 Xikolo Android App Signing
 ==========================

-The Key store _xikolo.jks_ can be found in the root directory.
-Please use this Key store to sign Release APKs.
+Please use the _xikolo.jks_ key store to sign Release APKs.
+The key store is managed by the openHPI team.

 ## Signing Process